neelsoumya/outreach_ppi/README.md

 * Support and contact

-   * Soumya Banerjee and Rudolf Cardinal
+   * Soumya Banerjee and Rudolf N. Cardinal